Vektor1428/Coding-portfolio/README.md

 # Portfolio
-This is my personal portfolio of relevant projects and/or coursework for the EJMD selection process.
+This is my personal portfolio of relevant projects and coursework for the EJMD selection process.

 Andrés Jiménez Mora